andreamazza89/elixir_tictactoe/README.md

 are: Human v Human, Human v Machine, Machine v Machine.
 - Linear cpu Player: this computer player simply chooses the first move available on the board.
+- The linear cpu player has a 1s standby for better game flow.
 - Screen clearing: the program now clears the console before prompts; this makes the interface cleaner and also makes the board look as though it is being updated rather than printed again.